Counselling & Psychotherapy

 “What makes sense about this?”

-Together, we'll explore your experiences, understand the patterns that developed along the way, appreciate how those patterns may once have helped you, and gradually build new ways of responding that better fit the life you want today.
+Together, we’ll explore your experiences, understand the patterns that developed along the way, and begin building new ways of responding that better fit who you are and how you want to live now.

 How therapy helps